-Chemical activities of DEHP in biota and cow's milk also show large variations but are, on average, 100 fold lower than those in abiotic media (Figure 1B).
-The lower DEHP activities in biological media compared to those in abiotic media are consistent with the high degree of biotransformation of DEHP in organisms and humans [6].
+Chemical activities of DEHP in biota and cow's milk also show large variations but are, on average, 100-fold lower than those in abiotic media (Figure 1B).
+The lower DEHP activities in biological media compared with those in abiotic media are consistent with the high degree of biotransformation of DEHP in organisms and humans [6].
 Geometric mean chemical activities of DEHP among the sampled biological media show no statistically significant differences (p > 0.05).
-However, a food-web bioaccumulation study of DEHP in one particular location shows that lipid normalized concentrations of DEHP in biota (which is a proxy for chemical activity) follows a statistically significant decline in concentrations with increasing trophic level [48], indicating that DEHP does not biomagnify and is subject to trophic dilution in food-webs.
+However, a food-web bioaccumulation study of DEHP in 1 particular location shows that lipid normalized concentrations of DEHP in biota (which is a proxy for chemical activity) follow a statistically significant decline in concentrations with increasing trophic levels [48], indicating that DEHP does not biomagnify and is subject to trophic dilution in food-webs.

 Figure 2A shows that there remains a paucity of MEHP concentration data relative to DEHP data.
-The average chemical activity of MEHP in the abiotic environment is approximately five orders of magnitude lower than that of DEHP (Figure 2B).
-This is likely caused by MEHP's low rate of formation in the ambient environment [4], due to the high hydrophobicity and sorption affinity to particulate matter of its precursor (DEHP), and MEHP's high inherent and apparent microbial biodegradability due to MEHP's low hydrophobicity and sorption affinity to organic matter at environmental pH levels [4,49].
-Chemical activities of MEHP in tissues of organisms tend to be 1 to 10 fold greater than those in the abiotic environment.
-This is likely due to biotransformation of absorbed DEHP to MEHP in biota rather than through absorption of MEHP from the ambient environment.
-Biological responses to DEHP and MEHP
+The average chemical activity of MEHP in the abiotic environment is approximately 5 orders of magnitude lower than that of DEHP (Figure 2B).
+This is likely caused by MEHP's low rate of formation in the ambient environment [4], as a result of the high hydrophobicity and sorption affinity to the particulate matter of its precursor (DEHP), and MEHP's high apparent microbial biodegradability, caused by MEHP's low hydrophobicity and sorption affinity to organic matter at environmental pH levels [4,49].
+Chemical activities of MEHP in tissues of organisms tend to be 1- to 10fold greater than those in the abiotic environment.
+This is likely